Northern flicker: Reproduction

-About 1 to 2 weeks are needed for a mated pair to build the nest.
-The entrance hole is roughly 5 to 10 cm wide.
+The northern flicker may also point its bill forward towards a competitor for territorial reasons.
+Juvenile northern flickers are often helpless against predators who enter the nest.
+The common predators are Cooper's hawks (Astur cooperii), sharp-shinned hawks (Accipter striatus), common raccoons (Procyon lotor), squirrels, and snakes.
+Full grown northern flickers are preyed upon by larger birds and hunting birds.
+The entrance hole of their nest is roughly 5 to 10 cm wide.
+The hole entrance is often facing east to southeast.
+On average, the northern flicker can have one to two clutches each breeding season.
 A typical clutch consists of six to eight eggs whose shells are pure white with a smooth surface and high gloss.
-The eggs are the second-largest of the North American woodpecker species, exceeded only by the pileated woodpecker's.
+The eggs are the second-largest of all of the North American woodpecker species, exceeded only by the pileated woodpecker's.
 Incubation is by both sexes for about 11 to 12 days.
+Commonly the male will sit on the eggs overnight, and both the male and female will incubate the eggs during the day.
 The young are fed by regurgitation and fledge about 25 to 28 days after hatching.